Women’s Leadership Council and Early Career Professionals Council Appointment Process

 - Current service at the highest levels of leadership in a competing organization that would prevent the applicant from fulfilling their responsibilities to AHLA with recurrent conflicts of interest.

-Women's Leadership Council and Young Professionals Council Application
+Women's Leadership Council and Early Career Professionals Council Application

 The submission deadline for applications to serve as a Women’s Leadership Council or Early Career Professionals Council leader is November 26, 2023.

 Governance Nomination and Appointment Processes